 Clinical trials in Canada

-Canada captures 5% of the world's clinical trials, ranking ninth globally.
+Canada captures 4% of global clinical trials, fourth in number of clinical trials sites, and is the G7 leader in clinical trial productivity (number of trials/population).
 The country’s multicultural population, world-renown research clinicians, leading education system and publicly funded health-care system make it an ideal testing ground for life sciences.

 Investing in life sciences in Canada

 Canada has one of the world’s best-educated talent pools.
-With 59.4% of Canadians aged 25–64 having graduated from tertiary education institutions, Canada ranks as the most highly educated country in the world.
-Of those graduates, over 4.8 million hold a degree from a STEM or health care program, making Canada a prime destination for life sciences companies.
+With 62% of Canadians aged 25–64 having graduated from tertiary education institutions, Canada ranks as the most highly educated country in the world.
+In 2019 alone there were 206,082 graduates in STEM and in health care.
+This represents a 15% increase compared to 5 years prior (2015).

 The Scientific Research and Experimental Development (SR&ED) Program provides income-tax credits and refunds for expenditures on eligible R&D activity in Canada.